 gauze.
 Then, milk your finger as your blood drop grows, and drop it onto blood spot card.
 We highly suggest watching our video for steps and tips on how to complete the blood spot test, found here: http://www.youtube.com/watch?v=By4wQYV-UzU.

 Q: I am worried my blood spots are not big enough.
 Can I get another card?

-mm (1/4”) in diameter, then the card is valid.
+mm (1/4”) in diameter on both sides of the card (front and back), then the card is valid.
 Or you can have 2 spots